TinyTronics/Mavin_DNAx_LoadCell/README.md

 ## Compatibility

 This library has been tested with an ESP32 and with an Arduino Mega, using an [M5STACK TTL to RS485 converter](https://www.tinytronics.nl/index.php?route=product/product&product_id=2309).
-Other MCU's are probably compatible too, though only hardware serial ports have been tested successfully.
+Other MCU's are probably compatible too.
+Currently, only hardware serial ports with RS485 communication have been tested successfully.

 ## License